Carnell Lake: Jacksonville Jaguars

 In 1999, Lake departed the Pittsburgh Steelers and joined the Jacksonville Jaguars in free agency.
 The Jaguars signed Lake to a four-year, $18 million contract which made him the highest paid safety in the league.
-Lake was moved to a new position as Free safety, making the Pro Bowl for a fifth time.
+Lake was moved to a new position as free safety, making the Pro Bowl for a fifth time.
 He was reunited with Jaguars' defensive coordinator Dom Capers, who had previously held the same position with the Pittsburgh Steelers.

 On August 17, 2000, Lake underwent surgery on a recurring injury to his left foot and was expected to miss the entire 2000 NFL season.
 Lake elected to have a bone graft and had a piece of his hip bone grafted to his injured left foot.
 Lake had undergone a surgery on his foot in March due to a stress fracture in the navicular bone near his ankle.
 He underwent another surgery on the foot in May and returned to training camp in August.

 On September 2, 2001, the Jaguars released Lake in a salary cap-related maneuver.

 Baltimore Ravens

 On September 11, 2001, the Baltimore Ravens signed Lake to a one-year, $477,000 contract at the veteran minimum.
-Lake was reunited Baltimore Ravens' defensive coordinator Marvin Lewis, who was a linebackers coach with the Pittsburgh Steelers from 1992–1995, and former teammates Rod Woodson and Leon Searcy.
+Lake was reunited Baltimore Ravens' defensive coordinator Marvin Lewis, who was a linebackers coach with the Pittsburgh Steelers from 1992 to 1995, and former teammates Rod Woodson and Leon Searcy.